ireaneus/CDI/docs/NTSurvey/NTSurveyS7AssignmentPt2.md

 bibleReference: "[Acts]"
 ---

-**pg.
+## **pg.
 171 NT Survey Instructors Guide**

-#### Review these verses to connect the material and sites presented in the video with corresponding scripture passages to build confidence that the New Testament is a historically reliable document.
+### Review these verses to connect the material and sites presented in the video with corresponding scripture passages to build confidence that the New Testament is a historically reliable document

 - Acts 13:6ff
 - Acts 13:50, 28:7